duckdb/duckdb-web/docs/api/odbc/linux.md

 # Step 2: Extracting ODBC artifacts

-Run unzip to extract the files:
+Run unzip to extract the files to a permanent directory:

 ```bash
 mkdir duckdb_odbc